General-relativistic magnetar magnetospheres in 3D with physics-informed neural networks: Force-free magnetic fields

 \subsection{Problem setup}

-Deformations due to rotation and hydromagnetic forces can be safely neglected in the metric surrounding a slow star with a sub-virial magnetic field ($B \ll 10^{18}$~G).
+Deformations due to rotation and hydromagnetic forces can be safely neglected in the metric surrounding a slow\footnote{Even for a period of $P \lesssim 2$~ms, the $tt$-component of the metric changes by at most $\sim 10 \%$ for compact stars with realistic equations of state, as verified by the RNS code \citep{sf95}.} star with a sub-virial magnetic field ($B \ll 10^{18}$~G).
 The spacetime line element for cases of interest is therefore well-described by the Schwarzschild solution \citep{Raedler2001, Rezzolla2004, Kojima2017}

 where $e^{\nu(r)} = e^{-\lambda(r)} = \sqrt{1 - \frac{2M}{r}}$ is the redshift factor.
 We treat electromagnetic fields as test fields over the background \eqref{eq:sch}, ignoring (again negligible for `weak' fields) corrections to the spacetime geometry due to the magnetosphere itself; see \cite{konno99}.